spparker/LiteNetLib4Mirror/README.md

 LiteNetLib based transport for Mirror.

 # Usage
-1. Download the unity packge from [Releases](https://github.com/MrGadget1024/LiteNetLib4Mirror/releases) and import it to your project (it does not contain Mirror)
+1. Download the unity package from [Releases](https://github.com/MrGadget1024/LiteNetLib4Mirror/releases) and import it to your project (it does not contain Mirror)
 2. Put LiteNetLib4MirrorTransport component on gameobject with NetworkManager and assign it there
 3. (Optional) Make your NetworkManager derrive from LiteNetLib4MirrorNetworkManager and use optional overloads from it